Transmutation based Quantum Simulation for Non-unitary Dynamics: Acknowledgments

-{\bf Acknowledgement} SJ acknowledges the support of the NSFC grant No. 12341104, the Shanghai Pilot Program for Basic Research, the Science and Technology Commission of Shanghai Municipality (STCSM) grant no. 24LZ1401200, the Shanghai Jiao Tong University 2030 Initiative, and the Fundamental Research Funds for the Central Universities.
-CM was partially supported by NSFC grant No. 12501607, and the Science and Technology Commission of Shanghai Municipality (No.22DZ2229014).
+SJ acknowledges the support of the NSFC grant No. 12341104, the Shanghai Pilot Program for Basic Research, the Science and Technology Commission of Shanghai Municipality (STCSM) grant no. 24LZ1401200, the Shanghai Jiao Tong University 2030 Initiative, and the Fundamental Research Funds for the Central Universities.
+CM was supported by Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China (JYB2025XDXM112) and NSFC grant No. 12501607.
+CM was also partially supported by the Science and Technology Commission of Shanghai Municipality (No.22DZ2229014).
+EZ was funded by the Alexander von Humboldt-Professorship program, the ERC Advanced Grant CoDeFeL, the Grant PID2023-146872OB-I00-DyCMaMod of MICIU (Spain), the COST Actions CA24136 - InterCoML and CA24122--mSPACE, supported by COST (European Cooperation in Science and Technology), the AFOSR 24IOE027 project, and the SURE-AI Centre grant 357482, Research Council of Norway.